otvorenesudy/otvorenesudy/app/views/static_pages/content/_privacy.en.html.md

 Cookies help us to provide and secure registration and logging of users.
 We use them to protect your personal information after logging in.
 By the using our services you agree to use cookies.

 Cookie is a short text file, that is sent to the browser by the visited webpages.
 It allows webpages to remember information about your visit, including language preferences and other settings.
 Any following visit then can be administered more smoothly and more productive.
 Cookies are important, without them would be browsing the web much more complicated.

+More on <%= link_to 'privacy policy', 'https://transparency.sk/sukromie' %>.